mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

  --------------------------------
 ```

 This looks a lot better.
 The test still fails, which is good and expected.
-But the server works and responds with `404` for a request to `http://localhost:5000/blog`.
+But the server works and responds with 404 for a request to <a href="http://localhost:5000/blog" class="link">http://localhost:5000/blog</a>.

-The test will fail until the server responds with the proper page title.
+The test will fail until the server responds with some HTML that contains the expected page title.
 In order to have the right page title we'll still have some work to do.
-So the right thing now is to move on to the smaller components, develop them in the similar style (tests-first, TDD) only that the unit tests for those components should all pass.
+So now is the time to move towards the inner test loops and develop the inner components in a TDD style.
+The inner unit tests should of course all pass.

 <a name="blog-feature_asdf-system"></a>*<a href="https://common-lisp.net/project/asdf/" class="link">ASDF</a> - a quick detour*

-But before we do that, and since we still have in mind what we did to make this all work so far we should setup an ASDF system that we'll add to and expand as we go along.
+But before we do that, and since we still can remember what files and libraries we added to make this all work we should setup an ASDF system that we'll expand as we go along.

 For a quick recall, ASDF is the de-facto standard to define Common Lisp systems (or projects if you want).
 It allows to define library dependencies, source dependencies, tests, and a lot of other metadata.